YenchiSomnambule/louisblanc.github.io/README.md

 *Supply Chain Coordinator* -  Zhuimei Outdoor Sports
 -------------------------------------------------------------------------
 May 2017 - May 2018
-•	Optimized supplier contracts through data-driven analysis, reducing costs by 15%.
-•	Streamlined logistics and inventory processes, enhancing operational efficiency, reducing delays, and improving overall supply chain performance metrics.
+I optimized supplier contracts through a data-driven analysis approach, which resulted in a 15% reduction in costs.
+Additionally, I streamlined logistics and inventory processes to enhance operational efficiency.
+This not only reduced delays but also improved overall supply chain performance metrics, leading to a more effective and efficient operation.

 ## Projects
 ![POWER_AI](image/POWER_AI.png)